gwmodeling/challenge/data/Germany/README.md

 ## Input data description

-The following input data is provided to model the head time series.
-This data was collected from the E-OBS dataset v25.0e at 0.1deg grid size.
+The following input data are provided to model the head time series.
+This data were collected from the E-OBS dataset v25.0e at 0.1deg grid size.

 - Daily Precipitation (RR) in mm/d.